mattermost/docs/source/administration/ediscovery.rst

   --output report-zip.zip \
   https://yourmattermosturl/api/v4/compliance/reports/du6kektczifqxexeroywpz3nbc/download

-When sending the request you need to get the report ID from the response returned by Mattermost when the report was created.
+When sending the request, you need to get the report ID from the response returned by Mattermost when the report was created.
 You also need to supply a name to safe that file as.
 In the example above the file will be saved as ``report-zip.zip``.

 Mattermost Database
 ------------------------------------

 Selecting messages from the Mattermost database using standard SQL is quite easy.
-If you know the username the following query can be used to select all messages for the specified user:
+If you know the username, the following query can be used to select all messages for the specified user:

 .. code-block:: sql

   SELECT * FROM mattermost.Posts WHERE UserId = (SELECT Id FROM mattermost.Users WHERE Username = 'username');

-If you want to limit the results of the query based on the date and time that the messages were posted you can modify the above query to:
+If you want to limit the results of the query based on the date and time that the messages were posted, you can modify the above query to:

 .. code-block:: sql